elj4v1/WiredPlayers-Docker/README.md

 ## ENV for repository variables to clone / compile the WiredPlayer based structure Game Mode

-- WP_GIT_CLONE  Set true to clone / compile the WiredPlayer based structure Game Mode
+- GIT_CLONE  Set true to clone / compile the WiredPlayer based structure Game Mode

-- DOTNET_GM_FOLDER  Name of your dotnet/resource/Folder.
+- DOTNET_GM_NAME  Name of your dotnet/resource/Folder.
 Default is WiredPlayers

 - GIT_USERNAME (Your github username)